 Al Jazeera is an international news channel, originating in the Middle-East but with different language versions being broadcast around the world.

-footage included images of seven men, in three separate groups (one group of four, a group of two, and then an individual), being walked forward onto a road.
+very disturbing.
+The footage included images of seven men, in three separate groups (one group of four, a group of two, and then an individual), being walked forward onto a road.
 All three sets of men were forced to lie face down on the ground.
-They were then shown
+They

-being shot a number of times in the back of their bodies.
+were then shown being shot a number of times in the back of their bodies.
 In total, the sequences of the shootings lasted just under a minute.
 Several of the men who were shot were shown twitching after the first bullets entered their bodies.
-The second group (of
+The second

 Ofcom Decision: Breach of Rule 2.3